kellyaka/jrkelly-tos/README.md

   ``9.
 Changes to the Terms``
   > 9.1.
-We may update these terms and conditions from time to time without prior notice.\n ``10.
+We may update these terms and conditions from time to time without prior notice.

+  ``10.
 Shown Images``
   > 10.1. we do not own any images
   > The bot doesn't own any of the used image resources.
   > Images are handpicked from trusted users or by the creator myself.
-  > If bad images are passed through, you can report them\n ``11.
+  > If bad images are passed through, you can report them

+``11.
 Contact``
   > 11.1.
 If you have any questions or concerns regarding these terms and conditions or the usage of Jr. Kelly, you can reach us on our Discord server at https://discord.com/invite/Tvv4UtFcdR